makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 Many of these modules can be purchased via DigiKey but Sigma Designs sells chips in large volumes only after prior arrangement.

 Some manufacturers decided to make their own modules.
-For example, Philio Tech manufactures the MD003 (analogue of ZM5304 based on SD3503, but without antenna), MD006 (based on SD3503), and MD008 (something in between ZM5101 and ZM5202 based on SD3502).
-The first picture at the beginning shows the Philio PST-02 which is based on MD008.
+For example, Philio Tech manufactures the MD003 (drop-in replacement for the ZM5304 based on SD3503, but without antenna), MD006 (based on SD3503), and MD008 (something in between ZM5101 and ZM5202 based on SD3502).
+The first picture at the beginning of this article shows the Philio PST-02 which is based on MD008.

 ## DevKit
 Sigma Designs also offers a developer kit:
 - A set of chips of different form factors, including those on developer boards, which are installed directly on the programmer (very convenient for prototyping)
-- Programmer (Z-Wave chips are programmed with a special programmer---there is a choice on the market: this one is from Sigma Designs, more suitable for production from us, Z-Wave.Me, and quite industrial from Equinox)
 - Sniffer (for capturing Z-Wave frames---useful for debugging)
-- USB stick for the central controller
+- USB stick to run the controller
-- Several sensors and actuators,
+- Several sensors and actuators
-- Windows based software for programmer, sniffer, controller, and other supporting tools
+- Windows based software for programmer, sniffer, and controller as well as supporting tools
 - Z-Wave SDK for creating firmware for Z-Wave chips (see below)
 - All sorts of wires and power supplies
+- Programmer ZDP03A

+Z-Wave chips use a **custom protocol for programming** and therefore require special programmers.
+Currently, there are three options:
+- The above mentioned programmer ZDP03A provided by Sigma Designs as part of the DevKit.
+It is only recommended for development but not production use.
+- A [programmer](https://z-wave.me/products/z-wave-production-tools/) more suitable for production is provided by us, Z-Wave.Me.
+- A variety of [rugged programmers](http://www.equinox-tech.com/products/details.asp?ID=1733) for production use are offered by Equinox.

-The package is contains two parts: a generic one for all world regions and a regional one for your specific world region respectively allowed frequency range.
+The DevKit consists of two parts: a generic one for all world regions and a regional one for your specific world region respectively allowed frequency range.

 {% capture fig_img %}
 ![Z-Wave DevKit (generic)]({{ "/assets/images/zwave/zwave_devkit_generic.jpg" | relative_url }})